Kayaking the Salt River

 Where to launch from

 There are a number of places you can launch from.
 I’ll take them in order, starting at the furthest upstream put-in.
-You’ll need a $8 Tonto Pass for each vehicle parked in each place mentioned below, except the privately-run Saguaro Lake Guest Ranch.
+You’ll need a pass for each vehicle parked in each place mentioned below, except the privately-run Saguaro Lake Guest Ranch.

 Saguaro Lake Guest Ranch